Momentum Multi-Marginal Schr\"odinger Bridge Matching: Momentum Multi-Marginal Schrödinger Bridge Matching

 where $L_t$ is computed following the Cholesky decomposition of the covariance matrix.
 The expressions for the mean vector and the covariance matrix are in Appendix \ref{sec:GP}.
 We conclude this section on a theoretical analysis of our methodology converging to the unique multi-marginal Schrödinger Bridge solution by iteratively optimizing \eq{mmCondSOC}, and \eq{mmMatching}.

-\paragraph{Convergence} We establish the convergence of our alternating scheme --- between interpolating path optimization and the coupling refinement --- to the unique mmSB solution. \begin{theorem} Under mild assumptions, our iterative scheme admits a fixed point solution $\sP^\star$, i.e., $\mathrm{KL}(\sP^i|\sP^\star)\rightarrow 0$, and in particular, this fixed point coincides with the unique $\sP^\text{mmSB}$. \end{theorem}
+\paragraph{Convergence} We establish the convergence of our alternating scheme --- between interpolating path optimization and the coupling refinement --- to the unique mmSB solution.
+Let us denote with $\sP$ the path measure associated with the learned dynamics, and with $\sP^i$ the path measure of the learned dynamics at the $i^\text{th}$ iteration of our algorithm. \begin{theorem} Under mild assumptions, our iterative scheme admits a fixed point solution $\sP^\star$, i.e., $\mathrm{KL}(\sP^i|\sP^\star)\rightarrow 0$, and in particular, this fixed point coincides with the unique $\sP^\text{mmSB}$. \end{theorem}

 We provide an alternative claim to the convergence proof in \citep{shi2023diffusion}.
 We establish convergence to the global minimizer, based on optimal control principles and the monotonicity of the KL divergence, expressing \eq{mmmSB} as a KL divergence, due to the Girsanov Theorem \citep{chen2019multi}.